hircoder/fraud_detection/fraud-monitoring-alert-docs.md

 ## Overview
 The Fraud Monitoring System is a solution for real-time monitoring, analysis, and alerting of fraud detection systems.
 It provides functionality for performance tracking, pattern detection, anomaly identification, and automated alerting.
+### This code provides functionalities for:
+- Performance metric tracking
+- Pattern detection
+- Automated alert generation
+- Visulization
+- Reporting and maintenance

 ## System Architecture

 ### Core Components

-1. **Monitoring Configuration (`MonitoringConfig`)**
+1. **Monitoring Configuration (`MonitoringConfig`)** The configuration system centralizes all user-defined parameters, including alert thresholds, monitoring windows, and email recipients for alerts.
 ```python
 @dataclass
 class MonitoringConfig: